nyuyuyu/atcoder-rust-vscode-devcontainers/README.md

 >
 > [Some contests prohibit the use of generative AI](https://info.atcoder.jp/entry/llm-rules-en), so it is recommended to disable these extensions.
 Disabling the extensions is required each time you build the Dev Container.

-In Dev Container environment you can use `atcoder` command. this is a thin-wrapper around the [cargo-compete](https://github.com/qryxip/cargo-compete) command that is specific to AtCoder.
+In Dev Container environment you can use `atcoder` command(`a` and `ac` is alias). this is a thin-wrapper around the [cargo-compete](https://github.com/qryxip/cargo-compete) command that is specific to AtCoder.

 It is used as follows.